Adipuri/Adipuri/README.md

 - 👀 I’m interested in ...github
 - 🌱 I’m currently learning ...github
 - 💞️ I’m looking to collaborate on ...github
-- 📫 How to reach me ...reach with gmail
+- 📫 How to reach me ...reach with github

 <!---